syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 {% endhighlight %}
 {% endtabs %}

-The `SfListView.EmptyView` property is set to the SearchBar.Text property, and the `SfListView.EmptyViewTemplate` property is set to a EmptyViewDataTemplateSelector object.
+The `SfListView.EmptyView` property is set to the SearchBar.Text property, and the `SfListView.EmptyViewTemplate` property is set to an EmptyViewDataTemplateSelector object.

 {% tabs %}
 {% highlight c# tabtitle="EmptyViewDataTemplateSelector.cs" %}